opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/airtable.rst

      * Airtable account API key
      * By default, the textbox is extracted from the ``api_key`` field of the URL.

+.. admonition:: Note
+   :class: note

    The Airtable Rest API is limited to 5 requests per second per base.
 Try not to scheldule updates of tables from the same base  all at once.